Italy's Salvini sparks outcry over Roma census plans - Journal du Cameroun

 Italy’s far-right Interior Minister Matteo Salvini on Tuesday defended his plans to count the Roma community living in the country and deport those without legal status, despite outrage at home and abroad.

-Salvini — already under fire when he refused last week to let a rescue ship carrying 630 migrants land in Italy — had floated the plan on national television on Monday.
+The anti-immigrant Salvini — already under fire over refusing to let a rescue ship carrying 630 migrants land in Italy last week — had floated the plan on national television on Monday.

 A census would allow the authorities to “see who, how (they live) and how many there are,” he argued.